 Who wants gold?

 The banks do, and they buy it by the tonne.
-Banks currently hold approx. 33,000 tons of gold valued at approx. $2 trillion.
-Banks hold gold for a few reasons, 1) liquidity – used as collateral for borrowing.
-2) As a safe haven asset.
-3) A hedge against inflation.
-4) Lack of counterparty risk.
-5) To maintain a diversified portfolio.
-If those reasons are good enough for banks, government and the ultra wealthy, surely they are good enough for you.
+Banks currently hold approximately 33,000 tonnes of gold valued at approximately $2 trillion.
+Banks hold gold for a few reasons: 1) liquidity (used as collateral for borrowing); 2) As a safe haven asset.
+3) A hedge against inflation 4) Lack of counterparty risk 5) To maintain a diversified portfolio.

 Bank of England Gold vault is home to approx 400,000 bars of gold, 310 tonnes owned by the UK the rest is held for other countries and governments.
 Only the Federal Reserve holds more gold than the Bank of England.

-As you can see, banks, governments, countries and the wealthy, all know that gold is safe and they know that it is money, or why would they place so much importance on it?
-That is why they convert their own currencies in to gold, even though they don’t encourage us to do the same.
-If these are the financial experts, maybe it’s time to do what they do, and have been doing for hundreds of years.
+As you can see, banks, governments, countries, and the wealthy all know that gold is safe, and they know that it is money.
+Why would they place so much importance on it?
+That is why they convert their own currencies into gold, even though they don’t encourage us to do the same.